kritgrover/htv-sustainu/README.md

 ### Using Points:
 <strong>Redeem</strong> : Points can be redeemed from the app directly as cashback. <br>
-<strong>Donate</strong> : Points can be used to donate for environmental causes to NGOs.
+<strong>Donate</strong> : Points can be used to donate for environmental causes to NGOs such as Greenpeace and World Wildlife Fund.